Malang: Demographics

 Malang municipality had a population of 843,810 at the 2020 Census, with over 3 million clustering in the Malang Valley, making it the province's second most populous city.
-However, the population growth is not very high, at roughly 1 percent a year.
+However, the population growth is low, at about 0.12 percent a year, and the mid-2022 official estimate was just 846,126.

 Ethnic backgrounds

 The racial makeup of the city is mainly Javanese, with small percentages of Madurese, Chinese and Arab descent.
 Compared with other Javanese people, the Javanese people of Malang have a hard and egalitarian character.

 Religion

 Up until the 14th century, Malang was part of an Indianized majority Hindu-Buddhist kingdom like most of Java.
-Now a large majority of Malang residents are Muslims.
-There are small minorities of Catholics, Protestants, Hindus, Buddhists and Confucians.
+Now a majority of Malang residents are Muslims.
+There are minorities of Protestants, Catholics, Hindus, Buddhists and Confucians.

 Many buildings of worship still stand from their construction in the colonial era.
 For example, the City of Malang Grand Mosque (Masjid Agung Jami Kota Malang — مسجد ملانغ الكبير) in Malang City Square (Alun-alun Kota Malang); the Catholic Church of the Sacred Heart of Jesus (Gereja Katolik Hati Kudus Yesus) in Kayutangan; Saint Mary from Mount Carmel Cathedral (Gereja Ijen or Katedral Santa Maria dari Gunung Karmel) on Jalan Ijen, which is the seat for the Roman Catholic Diocese of Malang; the Immanuel Protestant Church in Alun-alun; and Eng An Kiong Confucian Temple (Klenteng Eng An Kiong — 永安宮廟) in Jl.
 Laksamana Martadinata No. 1 Malang.

 Malang is famous for being a center of religious education.
 This is evident with the existence of many Islamic schools (madrasahs and pesantren) and Christian bible seminaries.
 Malang has several convents and monasteries: Carmel Monastery, Ursuline Convent, Misericordia monastery, Monastery of Our Lady of the Sacred Heart Brothers, Convent of the Sisters of the Blessed Virgin Mary, Monastery Mission Congregatio Brother, Brother Abbey Projo, Passionist Monastery, and several others.